-Please mark your calendar and plan to join us in Boise, Idaho October 9-13, 2017 for the 32nd annual Northwest GIS User Group Conference.
-Photo credit visitboise on instagram.
+Please mark your calendar and plan to join us in Bremerton, Washington October 29 - November 2, 2018 for the 33nd annual Northwest GIS User Group Conference.
+Photo credit Kitsap Conference Center.